marcoBongio/Video-based-Counting/README.md

 ```
 This will plot the attention map of one frame for each scene.
-The SA_explain.py and plot_attention_maps.py can be used to plot a single selected frame
+The SA_explain.py can be used to plot a single selected frame

 ## Pre-trained Model